-Hudson is estimated to have about 81% of its housing stock dedicated to single-family units.
-The remainder of Hudson's roughly 10,080 total housing units are primarily multi-family units along with a handful of manufactured units (19%).
+Hudson is estimated to have about two-thirds (67%) of its housing stock dedicated to single-family units while the NRPC region and State have slightly lower percentages (61% and 63%, respectively).
+The remainder of Hudson's roughly 9,700 total housing units are primarily multi-family units along with a handful of manufactured units.